saoudrizwan/Piano/README.md

 * The iPhone 6S and 6S Plus carry the first generation of Taptic Engine which have a few "haptic" vibration patterns, which you can play with Piano using the `.tapticEngine()` notes.

 * The iPhone 7 and above carry the latest version of the Taptic Engine which supports the iOS 10 Haptic Feedback frameworks, allowing you to select from many more vibration types.
-You can access these vibrations using the `.hapticFeedback()` note.
+You can play these vibrations using the `.hapticFeedback()` notes.

-* All versions of the iPhone can play the `.vibration()` note.
+* All versions of the iPhone can play the `.vibration()` notes.

 Piano also includes a useful extension for `UIDevice` to check if the user's device has a Taptic Engine and if it supports Haptic Feedback.
 This extension is especially useful for creating symphonies for all devices:
 ```swift